 Memory foam works by becoming soft enough to mould around a person or body shape.
 This happens when the high-density, low-resilience polyurethane foam that reacts to body heat.
 When the pressure is removed, it returns to its original shape.

 Initially used in aircraft seating, memory foam has a number of commercial and medical applications, including cushioning for shoes, prosthetics and seating pads for wheelchairs.
 But the most famous application is in pillows and mattresses, where its softness and responsiveness make it ideal for sleeping.

 Memory foam has also been known to increase blood circulation, as well as reducing the strain on aching joints.
 It's also anti-microbial, reducing the number of bugs and mites that can aggravate allergies.

 There are three main types of memory foam.
-The most widely-used is the traditional type, which has the benefits described above, but there are also air cool and gel varieties.
+The most widely-used are the traditional type, which has the benefits described above, but there are also air cool and gel varieties.

 Air cool memory foam integrates a clever ventilated structure of layered foams into the mattress, which helps to dissipate the heat from your body.